mynenik/kForth-32/README.md

 1. Unpack the files if you obtained them as a `.zip` or `.tar.gz` file.

-2. Change to the `kForth-32-branch/src/` directory, where "branch" is the project branch, e.g. `master`, and type `make` to build the executables.
+2. Change to the `kForth-32-<branch>/src/` directory, where *branch* is the project branch e.g. `master`, and type `make` to build the executables.
 A successful build results in two executables, `kforth32` and `kforth32-fast`.

 3. Move the executables into the search path.
 It is recommended to move the kForth-32 executables to `/usr/local/bin` .
-You must be root to do this.
+You must have superuser privileges to do this.

 4. Specify the default directory in which kforth32 will search for Forth source files not found in the current directory.
 The environment variable `KFORTH_DIR`